 - Make sure that you receive all of the benefits you deserve

 Our firm brings the extensive legal and medical expertise required to evaluate your claim.
 Based upon our experience, we know which medical records and other evidence are best suited to win your claim.
 We have the litigation and courtroom experience necessary to pursue your claim successfully on your behalf.
 We have helped many claimants win their claims for social security disability benefits.
 We are ready, willing and able to help you to win your claim, too.

 Just as the negligence of others may cause physical injuries, poor construction and repair techniques may cause structural or other significant property damages.
 Damage to a residential or commercial building may be so severe that it interferes with the ability to live or work in the building.
 Building owners have a right to not have their building damaged or destroyed by activities taking place on neighboring properties.
 The activities that result in damage most often are a neighbor’s renovation of an existing building, the destruction of an existing building, and/or the construction of a new building.
-A careless contractor on a neighboring property can cause a wide range of damage to a victim’s building, from cracks in walls to the complete collapse of the structure.
+A careless contractor on a neighboring property can cause a wide range of damage to a building, including cracks in walls to the complete collapse of the building.

 Depending on the age, value and location of the damaged building, repairs can run into the millions of dollars.
 Not surprisingly, the party or parties responsible for the damage usually deny any responsibility, and their insurance companies refuse to compensate building owners for the costs of necessary repairs.